 When to Not Use Dog Amputation

-Though most dogs recover very well, amputation is not appropriate for all situations.
-The recovery period is a big commitment, and you should have a thorough discussion with your veterinarian about your expectations.
+For example, the recovery period is a big commitment of time and care.
+You should thoroughly discuss your expectations and capabilities with your veterinarian.
 Some cases where amputation may not be the best option include:

 Where to Get an Amputation

 A veterinary surgical oncology team at your local specialty hospital or teaching hospital may be better equipped to manage your dog’s case.
-In addition to hospitalization, they will also be able to direct the other aspects of follow-up treatment including chemotherapy radiation, or any other specialty care that may be needed.
+In addition to hospitalization, they will also be able to direct the other aspects of follow-up treatment, including chemotherapy, radiation, or any other specialty care that may be needed.

-Many specialty hospitals also have doctors who are certified as veterinary pain practitioners (CVPP) and/or rehabilitation practitioners (CCRT or CCRP).
-Including these in your dog’s care can help to ensure a smooth recovery and the best healing plan that combines drug therapies, supplements, and physical rehabilitation modalities to manage pain and restore mobility.
+Many specialty hospitals also have doctors certified as veterinary pain practitioners (CVPP) and/or rehabilitation practitioners (CCRT or CCRP).
+Including these professionals in your dog’s care can help to ensure a smooth recovery and the best healing plan that combines drug therapies, supplements, and physical rehabilitation modalities to manage pain and restore mobility.

 Safety and Side Effects